timothydsmith/AMOJ-latex-template/README.md

 <a name="general"></a>
 ## General

-All manuscripts that are submitted to AMOJ must not have been published elsewhere in another publication of any type and in any manner that could be construed as a prior or duplicate publication of the same, or very similar work, nor may they be under consideration for publication elsewhere.
+All manuscripts that are submitted to JSHESS must not have been published elsewhere in another publication of any type and in any manner that could be construed as a prior or duplicate publication of the same, or very similar work, nor may they be under consideration for publication elsewhere.

 Authors of papers accepted for publication will receive galley proofs only.
-As AMOJ is an online-only journal, reprints will not be available.
+As JSHESS is an online-only journal, reprints will not be available.

-All articles published in AMOJ are published under the terms of the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s) and the source, a link to the Creative Commons license is provided, and any changes made are indicated.
+All articles published in JSHESS are published under the terms of the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s) and the source, a link to the Creative Commons license is provided, and any changes made are indicated.

 <a name="how-to-submit"></a>
 ## How to submit